 One of my favorite musical groups is the French DJ duo Daft Punk.
 One of the quirks of Daft Punk is that they pretend to be robots and perform all their shows in awesome robot costumes.
 In 2013 they released their album Random Access Memories, or RAM, to play on the robotic theme.
 However, they failed to specify exactly which kind of RAM.
 You and I know that in the world of embedded systems the type of memory you use is quite important.
 SRAM specifically has some advantages over Flash memory and especially DRAM, particularly when it comes to energy usage.
-There are now several different varieties of SRAM that you can use for your embedded application.
-Deep sleep enabled SRAM can give you both speed and energy savings when used correctly.
+There are now several different varieties of SRAM in embedded system that you can use.
+Deep sleep-enabled SRAM can give you both speed and energy savings when used correctly.

 SRAM and DRAM both have their place in embedded systems.

 Before the explosion of portable electronic devices, SRAM mostly focused on speed.
-Since we started carrying around super-computers with power hungry processors, though, low power SRAM has found a niche.
-The faster variety has access times around 10 ns compared to low power’s 45 ns.
-Low power obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
+Since we started carrying around super-computers with high-power consumption processors, though, low-power SRAM has found a niche.
+The faster variety has access times of around 10 ns compared to low power’s 45 ns.
+Low power mode obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
 Obviously, both kinds are specialized and can provide great functionality for their designed use cases.
 However, neither kind can provide what we really want; speed with power savings.

 Deep sleep SRAM is a hybrid type that nearly gives us the best of both worlds.
-With a 10 ns access time, it’s as quick as can be, and its “deep sleep” state nearly matches the low power standby current at 22 µA.
-When not in deep sleep its standby current is still 30 mA, and during normal operation, it will still draw around 110 mA.
-When used properly deep sleep SRAM can give you the performance you need, while saving you nearly as much energy as a low power type.
+With a 10 ns access time, it’s as quick as can be, and its “deep sleep mode” state nearly matches the low power standby current at 22 µA.
+When not in deep sleep mode its standby current is still 30 mA, and during normal operation, it will still draw around 110 mA.
+When used properly deep sleep SRAM can give you the performance you need, while saving you nearly as much energy as a low-power mode type.

 Deep sleep SRAM will help you save energy.

-There is one case in particular where using deep sleep SRAM doesn’t make much sense.
-That’s when the use times of the SRAM are too close together for it to enter deep sleep.
-Let’s say your SRAM takes 300 µs to enter deep sleep and your system accesses it every 250 µs.
-Your SRAM will never be able to enter deep sleep and will essentially behave like typical SRAM.
-Then you’ll have spent extra money for something that does what any normal SRAM can do.
-Before implementing deep sleep SRAM in your system make sure that you can get the most out of its deep sleep capabilities.
+There is one case, in particular, where using deep sleep SRAM doesn’t make much sense.
+That’s when the use times of the SRAM are too close together for it to enter deep sleep mode.
+Let’s say your SRAM takes 300 µs to enter sleep mode and your system accesses it every 250 µs.
+Your SRAM will never be able to enter sleep mode and will essentially behave like a typical SRAM.
+Then you’ll have spent the extra money on something that does what any normal SRAM can do.
+Before implementing deep sleep SRAM in your system make sure that you can get the most out of its deep sleep mode capabilities.

-Some of you might be concerned that deep sleep SRAM is hard to integrate into your system.
+Some of you might be concerned that deep sleep SRAM in embedded system is hard to integrate into your system.
 Will you have to redesign your connections or battery backup if you have one?
 Luckily the answer is no, not really.
-Deep sleep enabled SRAM has only one extra pin when compared with normal fast SRAM.
+Sleep mode-enabled SRAM has only one extra pin when compared with normal fast SRAM.
 If you can’t squeeze one extra pin in there then I don’t know what to say.

 You may not think much of my musical choices, but I hope you can see the value of deep sleep SRAM.
-You’re probably using SRAM as a cache for your MCU, where it beats the access times of Flash and DRAM.
-I’m sure you’re happy that SRAM uses less energy than DRAM, but by using fast SRAM with deep sleep capabilities you can get both speed and power savings.
+You’re probably using SRAM as a cache for your MCU, which beats the access times of Flash and DRAM.
+I’m sure you’re happy that SRAM uses less energy than DRAM, but by using fast SRAM with deep sleep mode capabilities you can get both speed and power savings.
 Users can implement this technology and many other PCB design techniques with the world-class PCB design and layout features in Altium Designer®.
 Users can take advantage of a single integrated design platform with circuit design and PCB layout features for creating manufacturable circuit boards.
 When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365™ platform makes it easy to collaborate and share your projects.